Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 To import a Word document:

-- From the top right of the page, choose > Import Word Document.
+From the top right of the page, select > Advanced details > Import word document

 When the upload has finished, pages will be created with the content of the Word documents.
 You can then view and edit this page as normal.
 There's no further connection between the original Word document and this page.